godiard/help-activity/source/launching_activities.rst

 .. note ::

-  For users

-  Try not to open more than three Activities at one time or your speed may be reduced.
+  Try not to open more than three Activities at one time or your computer may go slow.